Martin Indyk: Political and diplomatic career

 In 1982, Indyk began working as a deputy research director for the American Israel Public Affairs Committee (AIPAC), a pro-Israel lobbying group in Washington.
 From 1985 Indyk served eight years as the founding Executive Director of the Washington Institute for Near East Policy, a research institute specializing in analysis of Middle East policy.

-He has been an adjunct professor at the Johns Hopkins School of Advanced International Studies, where he taught Israeli politics and foreign policy.
-Indyk has also taught at the Middle East Institute at Columbia University, the Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, and the Department of Politics at Macquarie University in Sydney, Australia.
-Indyk has published widely on U.S. policy toward the Arab–Israeli peace process, on U.S.–Israeli relations, and on the threats to Middle East stability posed by Iraq and Iran.
+Indyk was an adjunct professor at the Johns Hopkins School of Advanced International Studies, where he taught Israeli politics and foreign policy.
+Indyk also taught at the Middle East Institute at Columbia University, the Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, and the Department of Politics at Macquarie University in Sydney, Australia.
+Indyk published widely on U.S. policy toward the Arab–Israeli peace process, on U.S.–Israeli relations, and on the threats to Middle East stability posed by Iraq and Iran.

-He served as special assistant to President Bill Clinton and as senior director of Near East and South Asian Affairs at the United States National Security Council.
+Indyk served as special assistant to President Bill Clinton and as senior director of Near East and South Asian Affairs at the National Security Council.
 While at the NSC, he served as principal adviser to the President and the National Security Advisor on Arab–Israeli issues, Iraq, Iran, and South Asia.
 He was a senior member of Secretary of State Warren Christopher's Middle East peace team and served as the White House representative on the U.S. Israel Science and Technology Commission.

 He served two stints as United States Ambassador to Israel, from April 1995 to September 1997, and from January 2000 to July 2001.
-He was the first and so far, the only, foreign-born US ambassador to Israel.

-He has served on the board of the New Israel Fund.
-Indyk currently serves on the Advisory Board for DC based non-profit America Abroad Media.
+Indyk served on the board of the New Israel Fund.
+Indyk later served on the advisory board for DC based non-profit America Abroad Media.

-On July 29, 2013, Indyk was appointed by President Barack Obama as Washington's special Middle East envoy for the resumption of peace talks between Israel and the Palestinian Authority.
+On 29 July 2013, Indyk took leave from the Brookings Institution and was appointed by President Barack Obama as Washington's special Middle East envoy for the resumption of peace talks between Israel and the Palestinian Authority.
 Both Israeli Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas favored his appointment.
 He resigned from this position June 27, 2014, returning to the Brookings Institution as its vice president and director for foreign policy.
 In 2018, he left Brookings for the Council on Foreign Relations.

+Indyk was a distinguished fellow at the Council on Foreign Relations from 2018 until his death in 2024.